COSTINC/ComputationalTools/README.md

-# ComputationalTools
+# Computational Tools
-Database of computational tools developed by members of the International Nucleome Consortium
+*Database of computational tools developed by members of the International Nucleome Consortium*